MillsRustam Sethna

 Mills' response to the Charge

-Given that ADRVs are strict liability offences , the burden is on Mills to prove how and when the substance entered his body.
+Given that ADRVs are strict liability offences10 , the burden is on Mills to prove how and when the substance entered his body.
 The threshold he has to meet is the balance of probabilities.

 Mills therefore decided to submit a formal witness statement, setting out exactly what he had done and how regretful he was at his actions.
 He also submitted statements from his friends who were with him that night.
 Crucially, this included the friend who gave him the cocaine.
-He also obtained two expert reports; one which supported his position that he took cocaine when he said he did and the other (from a consultant psychiatrist) who went into detail about Mills’ addiction to cocaine.
+He also obtained two expert reports; one (from a toxicology expert) which supported his position that he took cocaine when he said he did and the other (from a consultant psychiatrist) who went into detail about Mills’ addiction to cocaine.

 Sanction

 For Mills, the timing of his cocaine ingestion is key.
-This is because the sanction for him having taken cocaine Out of Competition is significantly less than if he had taken it In Competition.
+This is because the sanction for him having taken cocaine Out-of-Competition is significantly less than if he had taken it In-Competition.

 The applicable section of the ADR that addresses this is at paragraph 80 ADR.
 This states that where an ADRV committed by a player involves a Substance of Abuse:

 (a) If the Player can establish that any ingestion or Use occurred Out-of-Competition and was unrelated to sport performance, then the period of Ineligibility shall be three (3) months, which may be reduced to one month if the Participant satisfactorily completes a Substance of Abuse treatment programme approved by The Association.
+The period of Ineligibility established in this Regulation 80(a) is not subject to any reduction based on any provision in Regulations 84 – 85.

 (b) If the ingestion, Use, or Possession occurred In-Competition, and the Player can establish that the context of the ingestion, Use or Possession was unrelated to sport performance, the ingestion, Use, or Possession shall not be considered intentional for the purposes of Regulation 77 and shall not provide a basis for a finding of Aggravating Circumstances under Regulation 82.

-Given that the night he took the cocaine fell during the Out of Competition period, it was vital that he could evidence this to a Regulatory Commission in order to benefit from a more lenient sanction.
+Given that the night he took the cocaine fell during the Out-of-Competition period, it was vital that he could evidence this to a Regulatory Commission in order to benefit from a more lenient sanction.

 The sanction

-The Regulatory Commission determined that Mills had discharged the evidential burden and demonstrated that his cocaine ingestion took place Out of Competition and in a context unrelated to sporting performance.
+The Regulatory Commission determined that Mills had discharged the evidential burden and demonstrated that his cocaine ingestion took place Out-of-Competition and in a context unrelated to sporting performance.

 By the time the decision was rendered by the Commission, Mills had been provisionally suspended for one month.
 The Commission imposed a one month on the basis that Mills complete a Substance of Abuse treatment programme.
 This meant that Mills was free to resume playing provided he undertook the treatment programme prescribed to him.